kavinyao/hackab.it/posts/thinking-functional-programming.md

 list_m3_a4([1, 2, 3]) # -> [7, 10, 13]
 ```

-We are getting the final step and our remaining job is to get rid of abstract out `mul_add`.
+We are near the final step and our remaining job is to get rid of abstract out `mul_add`.
 Why?
 Because there's a pattern in it, let's see:

 ```python
 def mul_add(a, b, x):